-Anyone in their last year of secondary school, planning to study at university next year and aspiring to a career in the horticulture industry.
+Anyone who has completed at least one year of tertiary study and is aspiring to a career in the horticulture industry.

 To be eligible for a Zespri Horticultural Scholarship you need to:

-- Pass NCEA Level 3 with merit or higher (don’t worry if you haven’t quite finished Level 3 at the time of applying).
+- Pass NCEA Level 3 with merit or higher.

 - Be a New Zealand citizen or permanent resident.

 - Give examples of how your study will benefit the horticulture industry.